The online space is under constant change and the promotional products marketplace continues to transition to new ways of doing business.

 Video deserves a special mention

-As far as forms of content, video is the fastest growing trend across the board, and short-form video the best performing format.
+As far as forms of content, video is the fastest growing trend across the board, and short-form video is the best performing format.
 This may sound like the sooner you incorporate video in your marketing the better, but the fact is, you need to have a solid strategy so it’s effective and not just more noise.

 4. Social Media Marketing Gets More Retail-Like